hsribei/meteor-disqus/README.md

 Then, whenever you want a disqus thread on a template, add `{{>disqus}}` and you're done.

+## Why?

+Disqus is a major PITA to make work with Meteor.
+It took me a long time to sift through StackOverflow questions, blog posts, and mailing list threads, comb through outdated advice (`rendered` isn't what it used to be, and `{{#constant}}` doesn't even exist anymore) and, through much trial and error, make this thing work.

+Now here it is to you, the gift of time.

+Enjoy.

+(And star the repo if you like it plz ;))

 ## Warning

 This is the first, "works for me", version.
 Use at your own risk, but please do try it.